-- I let it sit for another 30 minutes.
+- Let them sit for another 30 minutes.
 For really dark colors, leave it for longer.
 Seriously, nothing will happen if you let it sit for too long.
 Dye is super forgiving.

-- Then I pulled the slipcovers out and rinsed them.
+- Then pull the slipcovers out and rinse them.
 DON’T REMOVE THE RUBBER BANDS YET!
 This process was messy and took forever.
 I tried to rinse them until the water wasn’t pitch black anymore.
 It wasn’t clear either.
 Your sink will be a bit stained or maybe you’re lucky and aren’t stuck with a crappy white sink.

 - Now you can remove the rubber bands.
 It might not look that great yet.
 Try not to pay too much attention to them.

 - Throw them in the washing machine to wait for the other 2 slipcovers.

 - Fold the other 2 slipcovers in the same manner as before.